GreatLearningFrontendG2B7/G2-B5-ReactJS-Graded-Project/README.md

 #G2-B5-ReactJS-Graded-Project

-## please perform the following after cloning the Project
+## Please perform the following after cloning the Project

 Open a New Terminal and perform the following